← Back to all posts

 The Root Ownership Cascade

 The problem was everything Overwatch touched became root-owned.
 Log files.
 Config files.
-And critically, the OpenClaw session index — sessions.json — which the gateway writes to after every conversation.
+And critically, the session index - which the gateway writes to after every conversation.

 The dashboard stopped showing session history.
 Every conversation we’d had appeared to vanish.
-The data was there — fourteen .jsonl files sitting on disk, untouched.
+The data was there.
+Fourteen session files sitting on disk, untouched.
 But the index file that tells the dashboard what exists was owned by root.
-The gateway, running as ali, couldn’t write to it.
+The gateway, running as a regular user, couldn’t write to it.
 New sessions couldn’t be indexed.
 History disappeared from the UI.

-Fix was obvious in retrospect: run Overwatch as ali.
+Fix was obvious in retrospect: run Overwatch as a regular user.

 Then chown everything back:

-Only two things legitimately need protection: admin.sh stays root-owned (it’s the TOTP gatekeeper), and secrets/ stays owned by the secretbroker user (credential vault).
-Everything else — logs, rules, config, the overwatch source — belongs to ali.
+Only two things legitimately need protection: the admin script stays root-owned (it’s the TOTP gatekeeper), and the secrets directory stays owned by a dedicated service user (credential vault).
+Everything else (logs, rules, config, the overwatch source) runs as a regular user.

 Docker Group Whiplash

-Yesterday’s security audit removed ali from the docker group to close a privilege escalation hole.
-Today, Overwatch (now running as ali) couldn’t talk to Docker at all.
+Yesterday’s security audit removed the user from the docker group to close a privilege escalation hole.
+Today, Overwatch (now running as a regular user) couldn’t talk to Docker at all.
 Every five seconds:

 An infinite reconnect loop, burning CPU and flooding the log.